 This strawberry filling recipe is super easy and simple.
 With only 5 common ingredients, you can cook a fresh jar of strawberry filling in less than 20 minutes.

 This recipe works well with both fresh strawberries and frozen ones, so you can have your homemade strawberry filling anytime you want.

 Way before I started making my own fruit filings (like this easy homemade strawberry filling), I used to find it very convenient to buy ready made ones from the stores.
 But now, since I make my own, I will never go back to the store bought ones.

 When making your own, you get to not only adjust the taste to suit your liking, you can also make them to the consistency you want.
 I like my fruit filling to be packed with fruits rather than the sauce, and I can only achieve this by making my own.
 Plus, it is so easy to make them, I have gotten hooked to making my own fillings and jams ever since I tried for the first time.

 The other point I wish to make about this easy homemade strawberry filling is its versatility.
-Not only can you use it as a pie filling, you can also pair it with so many other desserts and food – cakes, cheesecakes, pies, tarts, ice cream, doughnuts and just about any other food you can think of.
+Not only can you use it as a simple strawberry pie filling, you can also pair it with so many other desserts and food – as a strawberry cake filling between layers of plain white cake or vanilla cake, chocolate cakes, or even strawberry cake layers.
+You can also use it as cupcake filling, toppings for cheesecakes, as a donut filling or puff pastry filling.
+This fruit filling pairs well with buttercream frosting and cream cheese frosting.
 See how I used this strawberry filling to make a yummy almond strawberry cake here.

-It’s a great way to use up those extra fruits you have around during their full season and a great way to enjoy them even when they are offseason.
+It’s a perfect way to use up those extra fruits you have around during strawberry season and a great and easy way to enjoy them even when they are offseason.

 Check out my full video on how to make this easy strawberry filling:

-There are only 5 ingredients that are necessary to make this filling.
+There are only 5 simple ingredients that are necessary to make this filling.

 - Lemon juice